Back to Blog

 However, Ground 8 can still fail if you haven't complied with your legal obligations.
 If you didn't protect the deposit properly, didn't provide required documents, or failed to meet other legal requirements, the tenant can defend against eviction.
 This is why proof of document delivery matters even for mandatory grounds.

 Ground 10: Persistent delay in paying rent.
 The tenant is habitually late with rent, even if they eventually pay.
 You need clear evidence showing a pattern of late payment over time.
-Bank statements, rent ledgers, and correspondence create your case.
+Bank statements, rent ledgers, and correspondence build your case.

 Ground 11: Persistent delay (alternative rent).
 Similar to Ground 10 but applies when rent is payable at intervals of three months or more.